Nuvolect/DeepDive-Android/docs/analytics.md

 ## Rationale
 The purpose is for engineering and user experience.
-Analytics provide anonymous eyes into use of the application that can help with unserstanding user intent and how to improve the application.
+Analytics provide anonymous eyes into use of the application that can help with understanding user intent and how to improve the application.
+The difficult challenge is not figuring out what to put into an app, but what can be removed.

 ## Rest Interfaces
 * The obvious cmds are logged.